nio-blocks/scikit/README.md

 Output
 ------

-Each input will output a signal with a new attribute `target` that is the predicted target value, based on the training data.
+Each input will output a signal with a new attribute `target` that is the predicted target value, based on the `training_data`.

 BatchTextClassifier